How Long Does an Electric Car Battery Last?

 Minimize Rapid Charging

 While occasionally utilizing direct current rapid charging (DCRC) to power your vehicle is okay, if you can minimize the frequency of this charging method, you are likely to see less battery degradation later in its life.
-Luckily, EV Connect offers a variety of charging stations to ensure a number of efficient solutions for your vehicle.
+Luckily, EV Connect offers a variety of EV charging stations for businesses to ensure a number of efficient solutions for your vehicle.
 And remember: Don’t be afraid to use your EV, as frequent use is not a major factor in battery degradation.

 An EV Battery’s Second Life

 One of the most exciting aspects of EV battery degradation for eco-conscious consumers is the fact that batteries can still serve a sustainable purpose after they leave your EV.
-Even as they lose efficiency to power a car (usually at 70% of their maximum charge potential), these powerful EV batteries retain enough life to pair with solar and can serve as secondary energy for your home.
-Some manufacturers even collect or buy back used batteries to sustainably power other projects, such as sports arenas.
-You can feel secure in knowing that the sustainability of your EV’s power continues long after it leaves your vehicle.
+Even as they lose efficiency to power a car (usually at 70% of their maximum charge potential (opens in a new tab)), these powerful EV batteries retain enough life to pair with solar and can serve as secondary energy for your home.
+Some manufacturers even collect or buy back used batteries to sustainably power other projects, such as sports arenas. (opens in a new tab) You can feel secure in knowing that the sustainability of your EV’s power continues long after it leaves your vehicle.

 EV batteries continue to decrease in cost, travel more miles on a charge and retain longer life spans.
 Experts already suggest that EV batteries will exceed the longevity of ICE components, and the technology improves every year.
 It’s all good news: Your EV battery will serve your needs for years to come, and it can even be sustainably recycled after its life from powering your vehicle.